AtditC/Manager/README.md

 # Manager

 The Manager plugin is used on the Warzone server for assigning tags to different players.
-It's an extremely simple plugin that can be ran on many servers and isn't too hard to learn and run for yourself.

 **Usage:**